304 North Cardinal St.

 Before getting out the shovel, it’s time to plan your flower border garden.
 Decide on the placement of the perimeter, making note of the length and width of the bed.
 Note any slopes, shady spots, or other areas of variation that will have to be accounted for.
 Then draw out the whole bed, preferably on graph paper.

-Now its time to start filling in the space with ideas of what flowers to plant in which spots.
-Generally the tallest plants go at the back of the bed and the shortest plants go at the front.
+Now it’s time to start filling in the space with ideas of what flowers to plant in which spots.
+Generally, the tallest plants go at the back of the bed and the shortest plants go at the front.
 This helps to add depth to the flower border while allowing the low-growing flowers to access sunlight (instead of being shaded behind taller flowers).

-Start with any types of flowers that are must-haves for your border.
+Start with any type of flowers that are must-haves for your border.
 Draw spots for these plants onto the outline map first to ensure they are included.
 Put the tall plants at the back and the short plants at the front.
 Most gardeners tend to draw a circular-oval “blob” shape where a single species of plant will go.
 Then label the circle with the type of plant and the color.
 Lastly, make a little “X” or dot where each individual plant will be located (if the cultivar/mature size is known).

 Flower borders are a type of flower bed, and therefore the space must be prepared just like starting any other flower bed.
 Dig out any turf grass, top the soil with rich composted plant matter, and lay drip irrigation lines to water future flowers.
 You’ll also want to add edging material (or surrounding trench).